engemil/devcontainers/README.md

 ## Additional Notes

+- Sometimes the cache that is reused during build might cause unwanted/unknown errors during build.
+Do a deep-clean of your Docker with e.g.: `sudo docker system prune -a --volumes`

 - To open a project inside a **devcontainers** you have to open the specific project folder that contains the `.devcontainer`-folder.
 Which means, you cannot run the preconfigured files from this repository root folder, you have to open e.g. `platformio-dev-container`-folder and then spin up the devcontainer.

 - To be able to access USB-devices from docker container (when running containers from a Linux OS host), run from docker-ce, NOT from Docker Desktop! [link](https://forums.docker.com/t/docker-desktop-not-working-on-ubuntu-24-04/141054/3)